 Best Multipurpose Bat for Leather Ball and Hard Tennis Ball

 The Genius Grand is a multi-purpose cricket bat from MRF is Virat Kohli endorsed and carries his signature in the sticker.
-It is made of poplar willow, which means it is best suitable for hard tennis ball and also other kinds of tennis ball cricket.
+It is made of poplar willow, which means it is best suitable for cork ball.

 Other Famous Cricket Bat Brands

 Cricket bats are manufactured in India, Pakistan, England, Australia and New Zealand.
 There are a host of manufacturers who produce world class cricket bats and gear.
 Here is a short guide to the top cricket manufacturers of the world whose bats were not reviewed but are available in India.

 Kookaburra cricket bats, named after a species of kingfisher is are made in Australia by Kookaburra Sport.
 Made popular by a host of top notch Australian cricketers, the company stands synonymous with quality.
 Kookaburra cricket balls are the most widely used balls in international cricket.

 Some of the most famous cricketers who use kookaburra bats are Jos Butler, the destructive English wicketkeeper bat; Mike Hussey of Chennai Super Kings and Australia; Glen Maxwell, the chief destroyer in the current Australian team, the supremely talented South African batsman, AB De Villiers and Adam Gilchrist, the most successful wicketkeeper batsman of all time.

 This company was established in 1867 by Percy Stuart Surridge in England.
 They are credited with the innovation of reinforced toe ends for cricket bats to increase their durability.
 They are an established cricket manufacturing company with long history and pedigree.
 The hanging SS logo was a familiar sign for those who played around 1980s.

 They are not visible in the Indian market much nowadays and our own SS brand has taken over the market by storm!
 Their bats are only available from the Stuart Surridge website.